 While Gayarre’s account seems infinitely more plausible than that of Schertz, the specific dates of the story produced no corroborating history.
 I was unable to find any record of a house standing at the corner of Dauphine and Orleans prior to the one built by Gardette.
 Likewise, I found no mention of the murder of a political prisoner, let alone one buried alive.
 It seemed I had reached the bottom of the rabbit hole, until I chased one more thread.

 Date Palms are not native to Louisiana, so I decided to search for any reference of one having existed on the site.
-While I could neither confirm or refute the authors claims that one had grown there, my search turned up an interesting clue in Antonio de Sedella, or as he was known commonly in New Orleans, Pere Antione.
+While I could neither confirm or refute the author’s claims that one had once grown there, my search turned up an interesting clue in Antonio de Sedella, or as he was known commonly in New Orleans, Père Antione.

 He lived in a small hut in the garden of the St. Louise Cathedral, maintaining a spartan existence.
-Next to his hut, grew a tall date palm tree, that he raised from seed or sapling.
+Next to his hut grew a tall date palm that he raised from seed or sapling.
 This tree, in addition to its exotic and foreign nature, was the source of much curiosity.
 While Pere Antoine never spoke of its origin or possible meaning, wild speculation surrounded the tree.
-One persistent, but false rumor purports that the friar planted the tree to mark the grave of his one true love; presumably predating his entry to the church.
+One persistent, but false, rumor purports that the friar planted the tree to mark the grave of his one true love, presumably predating his entry to the church.

 Above: An early palm date from New Orleans, taken in early 1900’s but clearly not on the grounds of St Louis Cathedral (left).
 A sketch of Pere Antoine’s palm date (right).

-Pere Antoine was so loved and respected, that upon his death in 1828, it was widely assumed he would be canonized.
-Therefor mobs of faithful descended on his humble hut, carrying away any potential relic they could find.
-Among the trophies included seeds from the friar’s tree.
-Antoine himself was known to give away seeds as well; just how many were dispersed from the tree is unknown.
+Pere Antoine was so loved and respected that, upon his death in 1828, it was widely assumed he would be canonized.
+Therefore, mobs of the faithful descended on his humble hut, carrying away any potential relic they could find.
+The trophies included seeds from the friar’s tree.
+Antoine himself was known to give away seeds as well.
+Just how many were dispersed from the tree is unknown.